Vector Store RAG

 If you used Langflow’s Global Variables feature, the RAG application flow components are already configured with the necessary credentials.

-2. After the flow runs, click Playground Playground to start a chat session.
-Because this flow has Chat Input and Text Output components, the Playground displays a Chat Input field and an Extracted Chunks output section.
+1. Click the play_arrow Playground to start a chat session.
+Because this flow includes Chat Input and Chat Output components, the Playground displays a Chat Input field and an Extracted Chunks output section.

-3. Enter a query, and then make sure the bot responds based on your uploaded data.
-With each query, the Extracted Chunks section is updated to display the retrieved records.
+2. Enter a query, and then make sure the bot responds based on your uploaded data.

 Was this helpful?